LakshayMunjal-dev/FindMyProvider/README.md

 ## 📦 API Source

 This app uses the [CMS NPI Registry API](https://npiregistry.cms.hhs.gov/api-page) to fetch live provider data in the United States.
-No authentication required.

 ---